marmelab/restful.js/README.md

 });
 ```

 You can also use the entity to continue exploring the API.
-Entities expose several methods to chain calls:
+Entities expose several other methods to chain calls:

 * `entity.one(name, id)`: Query a member child of the entity.
 * `entity.all(name)`: Query a collection child of the entity.